 In time, Energizer too divested their rechargeable battery interests to Moltech, who grew the standard battery product portfolio by the introduction of the NI2040, which was developed by Moltech in partnership with two of the world's leading medical and computer device manufacturers.
 Since the purchase of Moltech's Smart Battery

 Business Unit by Inspired Energy, the IE team is taking the standard battery concept another step forward with the introduction of the 202x,

 203x, 204x, 205x ranges of battery packs and a full range of smart chargers and belt packs, all featuring standard, SMBus communications.

-You can be assured that the team that worked with the SBS-IF in the early days of smart, standard batteries can be relied on to continue the growth & expansion of this battery concept with a growing portfolio of products throughout the coming months and years.
+intervening years, our standard battery products have been copied, but you can be assured that the team that worked with the SBS-IF in those early days of smart, standard batteries can be relied on to continue the growth & expansion of this battery concept with a growing portfolio of products throughout the coming months and years.

 To contact Inspired Energy about our range of standard batteries please contact us at:

 or USA 352 472 4855